EasonWang01/Blockchain-Notes/smart/solidityyu-yan.md

 private:
 Private functions and state variables are only visible for the contract they are defined in and not in derived contracts.
 ```

+# \#**return **or **throw**

+> The former will cost less gas but it can be more headache as any changes you did to the contract so far will be kept.
+In the other hand, 'throw' will cancel all contract execution, revert any changes that transaction could have made and the sender will lose all ether he sent for gas.
+But since the Wallet can detect that a contract will throw, it always shows an alert, therefore preventing any ether to be spent at all.

+return可以花費較少gas 但在return前的code會執行 ，而throw則會把之前的也取消